 Our Companion CBD Products are intended for consumption by pets.
 We offer our Companion CBD products in both oil and soft gel form to meet your pet’s needs.
 For our Companion oil, you can apply the oil directly inside your pet’s mouth or mix it into food.
-For more finicky pets who dislike the taste or consistency of oil, we also offer Companion CBD capsules in both 5 mg and 15 mg serving sizes.
+For more finicky pets who dislike the taste or consistency of oil, we also offer Companion CBD capsules.
 These can also be given directly to your pet or added to their food.

 Read more about how to introduce CBD to your pet.

 The recommended serving size is 15 drops, which equates to about 0.5 mL and includes 4.2 mg of CBD in Bluebird’s regular strength oils (or 25 mg of CBD in our concentrated oils).
 You can take one serving by mouth up to 10 times a day.

 However, we always encourage experimentation to find what works best for you.
 Consistency is key, so no matter what serving size works best for you, we recommend taking it every single day at approximately the same time.

 If you follow our recommended serving sizes, our 1 oz bottles of CBD oil will last about a month while our 2 oz bottles should carry you through two months.
 We also offer our oils in sample sizes of 10 mL, which will allow you to try it out for a week.

 CBD oil contains a variety of cannabinoids that interact with the endocannabinoid system.
 These cannabinoids bind to specific receptors throughout the brain and body, primarily in the central nervous system and peripheral nervous system.
 This regulates the endocannabinoid system and promotes homeostasis and overall wellness.

 Please consult with your physician before using any dietary supplement including hemp extracts.